Olacodes-hub/X-men-website/README.md

 1. Open a web browser and enter your domain name.
 2. Verify that the website loads correctly and all functionalities are working as expected.

-Congratulations!
-Your website is now hosted on the AWS EC2 instances using an Application Load Balancer with HTTPS support and Auto Scaling.

-Remember to monitor your resources, regularly apply security updates, and take necessary backups to ensure the availability and security of your hosted website.

-For more detailed instructions and advanced configurations, please refer to the official AWS documentation.

 Happy hosting!